Course is at capacity! Join the waitlist for the next live-stream EMR Boot Camp: August 12-13, 2021.

-The Electronic Medical Records Boot Camp is a two-day intensive boot camp of seminars and hands-on analytical sessions to provide an overview of opportunities of electronic health data, statistical challenges, and latest techniques.
+The Electronic Medical Records Boot Camp is a two-day intensive boot camp of seminars and hands-on analytical sessions to provide an overview of electronic health data opportunities, statistical challenges, and latest techniques.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.